 (A) Appears to vote on the day of an election or appears at the office of the board of elections to cast absent voter's ballots in person; and

 (B) Declares to the presiding judge of elections or to the election official who is accepting applications to cast absent voter's ballots in person that the elector is unable to mark the elector's ballot by reason of blindness, disability, or illiteracy.

 The elector also may request and receive assistance in the marking of the elector's ballot from two election officials of different political parties.
 Any person providing assistance in the marking of an elector's ballot under this section shall thereafter provide no information in regard to the marking of that ballot.

-Any judge may require a declaration of inability to be made by the elector under oath before the judge.
+Any election official may require a declaration of inability to be made by the elector under oath before the election official.
 Assistance shall not be rendered for causes other than those specified in this section, and no candidate whose name appears on the ballot shall assist any person in marking that person's ballot.

 Amended by 130th General Assembly File No. 4, SB 10, §1, eff.
 6/26/2013.